kim-nguyenkhn/git-tutorial/README.md

 <kbd>![Git Push](screenshots/03e_status_commit_push.png)</kbd>

+Make sure you are in your local "git-tutorial" directory.
 Use the commands below to verify & publish your changes.

 ```bash
 git diff                                (Shows local changes to tracked files)